TChungSEC/Active-Directory-Splunk-Lab/README.md

 ![20 upgrade n update screen](https://github.com/TChungSEC/Active-Directory-Splunk-Lab/assets/164605938/9cbc145b-7154-4423-9f2e-da3b6b619257)

+Now that Splunk is installed and operational, refer to the "*Setting up NAT Networking*" of this guide above to enable NAT Networking on all your machines.

 <h2>Install and Configure Sysmon and Splunk Universal Forwarder</h2>

 Now we need to set up Sysmon and Splunk Universal Forwader on our Windows 2022 Server and target machine.
 The process is exactly the same for both machines, so I will walk through how to do it on one machine, and you may replicate it on the other machine as well.